 If bridging happens, and a solid salt layer forms on the bottom of the resin tank, you need to break it up so the water and salt can mix correctly.
 The easiest way to do that is pouring hot water on top of the solid layer to crumble it apart.

 There isn’t a lot to do to care for your brine tank.
 You just need to check it on a regular basis and add salt as needed.
-If you discover any problems, you can get them sorted out before they turn into some more serious.
+If you discover any problems, you can get them sorted out before they turn into something more serious.
 That way you won’t have any problems with maintaining the lifespan of your softener and making sure that effective water softening occurs.
 If you have any other products you would like us to review for the best salt for water softeners list be sure to let us know.